ImeneYAHIAOUI/al-newbank/adr/adr005-business-metrics-aggregation.md

 ## Decision

-The event-based CDC was adopted by making use of cloud capabilities (GCP Compute Engine) as it would have been impossible otherwise on our machines.
+The event-based CDC was adopted to aggregate metrics from both the sharded redis data store that the services interact with when issuing a transaction and the postgres database which keeps tracks of all successful transactions which eventually get settled.